FairRootGroup/FairMQ/examples/MQ/3-dds/README.md

 ##### 1. The device handles the socket addresses and ports configuration via DDS Plugin.

-It is sufficient to provide the `--config <ddsConfigPluginLibraryName>` (and `--control <ddsControlPluginLibraryName>` if state machine control is to be handled with DDS) command line arguments to let the devices be configured dynamically.
+It is sufficient to provide the `-S "<@FAIRROOT_INSTALL_DIR@/lib" -P dds` (`<` prepends the following path to the default plugin search paths; put in the path which points to the library dir of your FairRoot installation) command line arguments to let the devices be configured dynamically.
 No code changes in the device are necessary.
 See the XML topology file for example of using the command line arguments.

-##### 2. Write DDS hosts file that contains a list of worker nodes to run the topology on (When deploying using the SSH plug-in).
+##### 2a.
+Write DDS hosts file that contains a list of worker nodes to run the topology on (When deploying using the SSH plug-in).

 We run this example on the local machine for simplicity.
 The file below defines three workers, sampler, processor and sink, with a total of 12 DDS agents (thus able to accept 12 tasks).
 The parameters for each worker node are:
  - user-chosen worker ID (must be unique)